The Best Watercolor Paints for Beginners

 I’ve included links to Blick where available because they often have better prices than Amazon.
 Plus, it’s so much fun to shop at Blick!

-I’m going to tell you all about my favorite watercolor sets.
-Read more about watercolor types and all of the other considerations for buying watercolor paint.
+I’m going to tell you about my favorite watercolor sets.
+Read more about watercolor types and other considerations for buying watercolor paint.

 The Best Watercolor Sets for Beginners